Azure-Samples/azureai-model-inference-bicep/README.md

-# Deploy and configure model inference in Azure AI Foundry
+# Deploy and configure Azure AI Foundry Models

 This repository shows how you can use Bicep to deploy flagship models in Azure AI Foundry.